 - Limited liability protection.
-Both offer limited liability protection, so shareholders (owners) are typically not personally responsible for business debts and liabilities.
+Corporations offer limited liability protection, so shareholders (owners) are typically not personally responsible for business debts and liabilities.

 - Separate entities.
-Both the S corp and C corp are separate legal entities created by a state filing.
+Corporations are separate legal entities created by a state filing.

 - Filing documents.
 Formation documents must be filed with the state.
-These documents, typically called the Articles of Incorporation or Certificate of Incorporation, are the same for both C and S corporations.
+These documents, typically called the Articles of Incorporation or Certificate of Incorporation, are the same regardless of whether you choose to be taxed as an S corporation or C corporation.

-- Structure.
-Both have shareholders, directors and officers.
-Shareholders are the owners of the company and elect the board of directors, who in turn oversee and direct corporation affairs and decision-making but are not responsible for day-to-day operations.
+andofficers.
+Shareholders are the owners of the corporation.
+But it is the corporation that owns the business.
+The shareholders elect the board of directors, who in turn oversee and direct corporation affairs and decision-making but are not responsible for day-to-day operations.
 The directors elect the officers to manage daily business affairs.

-- Corporate formalities.
-Both are required to follow the same internal and external corporate formalities and obligations, such as adopting bylaws, issuing stock, holding shareholder and director meetings, filing annual reports, and paying annual fees.
+formalities.
+Corporations are required to follow the internal and external corporate formalities and obligations, such as adopting bylaws, issuing stock, holding shareholder and director meetings, maintaining a registered agent and registered office, filing annual reports, and paying annual fees.

 S corporation vs. C corporation: The differences

-- Personal Income Taxes.
-With both types of corporations, personal income tax is due both on any salary drawn from the corporation and from any dividends received from the corporation.
+- Personal income taxes.
+With both C corporations and S corporations, personal income tax is due both on any salary drawn from the corporation and from any dividends received from the corporation.

-To become an S corporation, you must file Form 2553 with the IRS.
+If you want your corporation to be taxed under Subchapter S after the Articles of Incorporation are filed, you will need to file Form 2553 with the IRS.
 The IRS instructions—which can be a bit tough to follow—require that an election is considered effective in the current tax year only if the Form 2553 is completed and filed:

 - Any time during the preceding tax year (however, an election made no later than 2 months and 15 days after the beginning of a tax year that is less than 2½ months long is treated as timely for that year).